Well-being

 Conscious Eating is liberating.

-You can create the space you need to stop for a moment, give yourself time and identify your feelings.
+You can create the space to stop momentarily, give yourself time and identify your feelings.

 Conscious Eating requires compassionate patience.

-As you become a Conscious Eater, you’ll learn to nourish yourself in the full meaning of the word.
+As a Conscious Eater, you’ll learn to nourish yourself in the word’s meaning.

-Nourishment: to provide with food and other things that are needed for health, growth, etc.
+Nourishment: to provide food and other things needed for health, growth, etc.

 Each meal is one moment in time.

-Food has its proper place in your life, it is one aspect of life – sometimes it’s a big part and sometimes it’s a small part of it.
+Food has its proper place in your life and is one aspect of life – sometimes it’s a big part, and sometimes it’s a small part.
 Nonetheless, there are other equally meaningful parts of life.

-Sometimes you will eat purely for fuel.
-You are hungry, busy, and just need to get some nutrition in your system to function well.
-Knowing when you need to be quick and efficient verses when you can savor your meal is part of Conscious Eating.
+Sometimes, you will eat purely for fuel.
+You are hungry, busy, and need nutrition to function well.
+Knowing when you need to be quick and efficient versus when you can savor your meal is part of Conscious Eating.

 There is no such thing as a perfect eater!